imsnif/monocle/README.md

 ## Development

 Load the `dev.kdl` layout from inside zellij: `zellij action new-tab -l dev.kdl` or from outside Zellij with `zellij -l dev.kdl`

+## Known issue
+Does not deal well with extremely large folders, PRs welcome for smart limitations.